Temporary Event Notices

 Environmental Health, Worcestershire Regulatory Services, Wyre Forest House, Kidderminster, Worcestershire, DY11 7WF, and

-West Mercia Police, Kidderminster Police Station, Habberley, Road, Kidderminster, DY11 6AN
+West Mercia Police, Kidderminster Police Station, Habberley Road, Kidderminster, DY11 6AN

-Download a Temporary Event Notice application form
+Download a Temporary Event Notice form - printable

 Will tacit consent apply?